frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 Don\'t ever let anyone tell you that the Church puts down women.
 If you look at history, you\'ve got a very different story.

 She was the 23rd of 25 children and a twin.
-Through her personal influence, thousands of people returned to the faith---which also means they went away from it.
+Through her personal influence, thousands of people returned to the faith (which also means they went away from it).

 Her crowning achievement was the return of the papacy of Gregory XI to Rome to end the great Western schism.
 At the time, there were two or three popes, one of them living in Avignon, France.